Skip to main content

 Non-compulsory work placements are governed by individual arrangements between the employer and the student.
 Compulsory work placements are based on a contract for compulsory student placement.
 The employer contracts directly with the higher education institution.
 The employer defines the curriculum, and undertakes to provide instructional and organisational supervision, as well as a specific position/workstation and tools for the work.

-Persons registered with an Employment Office are also offered internships with an employer, which are financed by the Labour Fund.
+Internships for the unemployed - persons registered with an Employment Office are also offered internships with an employer, which are financed by the Labour Fund.
 The internships may last up to 6 months, and in the case of unemployed persons under the age of 30, up to 12 months.
 The intern is employed on the basis of an internship agreement (without entering into an employment relationship), during which the unemployed person is entitled to a scholarship of 120% of the amount of the unemployment benefit rate.

 An additional form of activation is the internship voucher, which is an instrument for activating unemployed people under the age of 30.
 After completing the 6-month internship with an employer selected by the unemployed person, the employer is obliged to employ them for another period of 6 months after completing the internship.